General FAQs

 Files removed or missing from Terraform, or Ansible template repos

 To protect our users from malicious actors, Schematics removes files from users cloned Git repositories that might impact the security or integrity of the service.
 The intent is to protect users from execution of unauthorised modules or executables that could impact the service.
 Files packaged as zip or tar files are automatically excluded from user repos.
 The tar file contents are not inspected.
-Similarly the use of large files above 500KB is not supported (allowed) in template repos, where typical IaC configuration files are KB in size.
+Similarly the use of files higher than 500KB is not supported (allowed) in template repos, where typical IaC configuration files are KB.

 When creating Schematics workspaces or actions IBM Cloud Schematics clones a copy of the Terraform, or Ansible template from your Git repository and stores in a secured location.
 Before the template files are saved, Schematics analyses the content and files considered malicious or vulnerable are removed.
 An allowlist is used to allow only authorised files.
 File removal is based on the following criteria:

-• All files that are larger than 500 KB are removed.
-This file size limit does not apply to the allowed image file types.
+. - All files greater than 500 KB are removed.
+This file limit does not apply to the allowed image file types.

 The allowed extension list is continuously monitored and updated in every release.
 You can raise a support ticket with the justification to add a file extension to the list.